SoFi student loan refi rates just dropped. Save even more and pay off debt faster. View your rate.

 The U.S. Department of Education offers Direct Subsidized and Unsubsidized Loans to undergraduate and graduate pharmacy school students.
 The school will determine the loan type(s) and amount a pharmacy school student can receive each academic year, based on information provided by the student on the Free Application for Federal Student Aid (FAFSA®) form.

-PLUS Loans are another federal pharmacy school loan option, eligible to graduate or professional students through schools that participate in the federal Direct Loan Program.
+PLUS Loans are another federal pharmacy school loan option, eligible to graduate and professional students through schools that participate in the federal Direct Loan Program.

 Private Pharmacy School Loans

 A private student loan is another way for students to pay for pharmacy school.
-When comparing private student loans vs. federal student loans, it’s important to note that because private loans are not associated with the federal government, interest rates, repayment terms.
-Benefits also vary depending on the lender.
-For these reasons, private student loans are considered an option only after all other financing sources have been exhausted.
+When comparing private student loans vs. federal student loans, it’s important to note that because private loans are not associated with the federal government, interest rates, repayment terms, and benefits will vary.
+For this reason, private student loans are considered an option only after all other financing sources have been exhausted.

 When applying for a private pharmacy school loan, a lender will usually review the borrower’s credit score and financial history, among other factors.